 When one person passes away, we will need to verify the identity of both members in order for us to help them convert the shared account into a personal account.
 This will require providing a notarized death certificate, as well as the other member providing a government-issued ID.

 What's the difference between shared accounts and the inheritance program?

-The inheritance program, available at the Diamond level of membership, is a different product than shared accounts, and offers some benefits over shared accounts:
+The inheritance program, available to Private Clients, is a different product than shared accounts, and offers some benefits over shared accounts:

 - Inheritance package for your Recovery Custodians

 - Ability to add multiple people to your inheritance plan, up to two Recovery Custodians and one shared account member.

 - Ability to restrict access to your funds for Recovery Custodians until after you pass away